shuhei/shuhei.github.com/source/posts/2020-02-14-switching-colorschemes-of-vim-and-alacritty.md

 ![dracula from flazz/vim-colorschemes](/images/vim-dracula-old.png)

-I was using Dracula from [vim-colorschemes](https://github.com/flazz/vim-colorschemes), which hadn't been updated for three years.
+I was using Dracula from [vim-colorschemes](https://github.com/flazz/vim-colorschemes), which hadn’t been updated for three years.
 I tried [the official Dracula color scheme for Vim](https://github.com/dracula/vim).
 It had a different background color for pop-ups!
-Yes, it's subtle, but now I can distinguish pop-ups from the background.
+Yes, it’s subtle, but now I can distinguish pop-ups from the background.

 ![dracula from dracula/vim](/images/vim-dracula-official.png)

 [vim-colorschemes](https://github.com/flazz/vim-colorschemes) is a great way to try out different color schemes.
 You can get a random color scheme by `:colorscheme random`.
-But once you pick a few favorite ones, it's worth checking if they have official color schemes that are likely to be more maintained.
+But once you pick a few favorite ones, it’s worth checking if they have official color schemes that are likely to be more maintained.

 The same goes for Alacritty.
 I was using the Dracula color scheme that I converted with [my tool](https://github.com/shuhei/colortty) from [iTerm2-Color-Schemes](https://github.com/mbadolato/iTerm2-Color-Schemes) for Alacritty.
 Dracula has [its official Alacritty theme](https://github.com/dracula/alacritty), and it looks better!

 ## termguicolors

-I started trying other color schemes and found Vim's `termguicolors` option in [ayu-vim](https://github.com/ayu-theme/ayu-vim)'s README.
+I started trying other color schemes and found Vim’s `termguicolors` option in [ayu-vim](https://github.com/ayu-theme/ayu-vim)’s README.
 It enables true colors (24-bit colors) instead of 256 colors (8-bit).

 ```vim
 if has('termguicolors')